kingsdigitallab/bcc-11ty/frontend/accessibility/index.md

 ---
-title: Accessibility Statement for My Default Site
+title: Accessibility Statement for BCC: Brightening the Covenant Chain
 ---

 This statement applies to the BCC: Brightening the Covenant Chain (https://bcc-dev.kdl.kcl.ac.uk/).